lynx44/Mac-to-Windows-Keymappings/README.md

 ### Test

-Open an application and type virtual `alt`-z (keyboard key `command`).
+Open an application and type virtual `alt-z` (keyboard key `command`).
 Verify that this does not type a symbol.

 ### Extending

-I simply bummed this off of [Peter Lamberg's aforementioned StackOverflow post](http://stackoverflow.com/questions/11876485/how-to-disable-typing-special-characters-when-pressing-option-key-in-mac-os-x), but he mentions that he used [Ukelele](http://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=ukelele).
+I simply bummed this off of [Peter Lamberg's aforementioned StackOverflow post](http://stackoverflow.com/questions/11876485/how-to-disable-typing-special-characters-when-pressing-option-key-in-mac-os-x), but he mentions that he used [Ukelele](http://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=ukelele) to create the original file.

 Feel free to submit a pull request if you add functionality that improves compatibility or better matches a Windows style keyboard.